eth-easl/orion/README.md

 ## Hardware Requirements
 Orion currently supports NVIDIA GPUs.

-## Hardware Configuration used in the paper
+## Hardware Configuration
+The current version of Orion has been tested on NVIDIA H100 and RTX-3090, with CUDA 12.6.

 For the experiments presented in the paper, we evaluated Orion in Google Cloud Platform VMs with the following configurations:
 * n1-standard-8 VM (8 vCPUs, 30GB of DRAM) with an V100-16GB GPU, with CUDA 10.2
 * a2-highgpu-1g VM (12 vCPUs, 85GB of DRAM) with an A100-40GB GPU, with CUDA 11.3
 In both cases, the machines have Ubuntu 18.04.

 ## Installation